Polymorphic Iterable Sequential Effect Systems

 \subsection{Parametric Monads, a.k.a.\ Graded Monads}

 Katsumata~\cite{katsumata14} pursues an independent notion of general sequential composition, where effects are formalized semantically as a form of type refining monad: a $T\;e\;\sigma$ is a monadic computation producing an element of type $\sigma$, whose effect is bounded by $e$ (which classifies a subset of such computations).
-Based on general observations, Katsumata speculates that sequential effects form at least a pre-ordered (total) monoid, and goes on to validate this (among other interesting results related to the notion of effects as refinements of computations).
+Based on general observations, Katsumata speculates that sequential effects form at least a pre-ordered (total) monoid, and goes on to validate that this leads to a rich and broadly applicable theory (among other interesting results related to the notion of effects as refinements of computations).
 Katsumata shows categorically that these \emph{parametric monads} (now discussed as \emph{graded monads}~\cite{fujii2016towards}, to avoid confusion with other forms of indexing and to follow earlier mathematical practice~\cite{smirnov2008graded}) are also a specialization of Tate's productors, exactly when the productor is induced by an effectoid derived from a preordered monoid --- i.e., a \emph{total} principalled effectoid~\cite[Section 6.1]{katsumata14}.